Explore UCD

 Yes

-Assignment(Including Essay): 1,000-word essay critiquing an AI-generated text Week 7 Graded No
+Assignment(Including Essay): 1,500-word essay critiquing a short AI-generated text (included in word count) Week 7 Graded No

 25